 Water heritage

-The landscapes of Groningen, Friesland, and Drenthe tell the story of the people of the northern Netherlands.
+The landscapes of Groningen, Friesland, and Drenthe tell the story of people of the northern Netherlands.
 This story goes back thousands of years and has shaped people, animals, and the landscape.
 This history is represented in our daily lives.

 Types of heritage